Skip to content

 In most people, high blood pressure produces no symptoms.
 So, it’s important to have your blood pressure checked by your primary care provider now and then.
 Some people who have high blood pressure may experience headaches or fatigue.

 Heart disease remains the number one killer in the U.S., and the best way to beat it is to prevent it.
-UR Medicine’s Preventive Cardiology Program offers the most advanced, proven methods for preventing heart disease and enjoying a healthy lifestyle.
+University of Rochester Medicine Preventive Cardiology Program offers the most advanced, proven methods for preventing heart disease and enjoying a healthy lifestyle.

-The first of its kind in our region, our program features
+The first of its kind in the Rochester metropolitan area and surrounding region, our program features

 • Support in quitting smoking.